 The Castle Foundation is mainly concerned, by charter, with long-term investments in early learning, well-prepared teachers, assistance to infant-toddler providers, robust and high-quality private preschools, and universal access to early education, public or private, for children 0-5.
 However, sudden community emergencies occur, as do extraordinary individual and family emergencies, and we try to respond effectively.

-In 2024, the Castle Foundation will provide substantial additional investments in league with the Hawaii Community Foundation’s well-regarded Maui Strong Fund.
+In 2026, the Castle Foundation will provide substantial additional investments in league with the Hawaii Community Foundation’s programs for Lahaina recovery.
 This combined effort will ensure we have access to a large and experienced staff and opportunities to realize management savings.
-In addition, the Maui Strong Fund allows the Castle Foundation to have our financial investments in West Maui matched by other donors.
+In addition, the HCF allows the Castle Foundation to have our financial investments in West Maui matched by other donors.

-The emphasis in 2024 is to restore as much of the early education and learning opportunities for children in West Maui.
+The emphasis in 2026 is to restore as much of the early education, learning and pediatric health opportunities for children and families in West Maui.
 This strategic move from immediate relief to longer-term recovery will likely continue for several years.
 In addition to education, the Castle Foundation will support mental health and trauma-informed care efforts to assist Keiki in regaining safe and healthy grounding.
-The trustees intend to provide additional investments in early education and care for West Maui in the second half of 2024 as needed.
+The trustees intend to provide additional investments in early education and care for West Maui in 2026 as needed.

 Finally, the Castle Foundation, as exigent needs occur, provides emergency funds to maintain community and family stability which arise.
 We use several agencies that specialize in support for mitigating hunger, such as the Hawaii Foodbank, the Hawaii Chapter of the American Red Cross, and the Institute for Human Services.